 Most antivirus programs claim to provide all-round protection.
 But remember that there is nothing called 100% protection when it comes to the Internet.
 That is why you need a second line of defense as well.
 In addition to a real-time antivirus, keep running scheduled scans of your anti-malware, and use online antivirus scanners or a second-opinion scanner occasionally.

 2. Use a good Firewall

-As well as an antivirus protects your computer from virus, you need protection from hackers.
+As well as an antivirus protects your computer from viruses, you need protection from hackers.
 You have to use a proper firewall for the purpose.
 A firewall is a hardware or software that makes your computer disappear from the Internet.
 It would be like working from behind an invisible wall that secures your computer.

 If you use a normal router, I would recommend you to turn on the firewall inside the router also.
 Almost all routers come with a hardware or firmware firewall.
 You can turn it on by logging into the configuration page of the router.
-The address of login page of most routers is 192.168.1.1.
-Before making changes, you may want to back up existing settings in case you wish to change other settings too, such as DNS etc.
+The address of the login page of most routers is 192.168.1.1.
+Before making changes, you may want to back up existing settings in case you wish to change other settings too, such as DNS, etc.

 A good DNS will protect you against malicious websites.
 There are many DNS that are both fast and provide protection as well.
 You can use Comodo DNS or any other DNS that you prefer.

 A browser can give away information about what sites you are visiting and can be a serious threat to your privacy.
 To prevent getting caught or to avoid others from knowing what you were doing on the browser or the Internet, remember to clean history after you are done with the browsing.
 There are options to clean history, cache, and cookies in every browser you use.
 Some browsers like TOR etc do not store any information locally.
 You can use them if you are very serious about your privacy.
 Browsers like TOR would not let even the websites guess where you are located.